 ‡ Parameters obtained at steady-state from patients with S. aureus bacteremia.

-Because renal excretion is the primary route of elimination, adjustment of CUBICIN dosage is necessary in patients with severe renal impairment (CLCR < 30 mL/min) [see DOSAGE AND ADMINISTRATION].
+Because renal excretion is the primary route of elimination, adjustment of CUBICIN dosage interval is necessary in patients with severe renal impairment (CLCR < 30 mL/min) [see DOSAGE AND ADMINISTRATION].

 The pharmacokinetics of daptomycin were evaluated in 10 subjects with moderate hepatic impairment (Child-Pugh Class B) and compared with those in healthy volunteers (N=9) matched for gender, age, and weight.
 The pharmacokinetics of daptomycin were not altered in subjects with moderate hepatic impairment.
 No dosage adjustment is warranted when CUBICIN is administered to patients with mild to moderate hepatic impairment.
 The pharmacokinetics of daptomycin in patients with severe hepatic impairment (Child-Pugh Class C) have not been evaluated.